juandavidzuluaga/doc-otobo-admin/content/ticket-settings/attachments.rst

 To add an attachment:

-1. Click on the *Add Attachments* button in the left sidebar.
+1. Click on the *Add Attachment* button in the left sidebar.
 2. Fill in the required fields.
 3. Click on the *Save* button.